How to Sample Music: The Beginner’s Guide to Sampling

 An unspoken rule of hip hop is to avoid sampling music that has already been sampled.
 This encourages originality so that each producer approaches their beat with a clean slate.
 It’s also a sign of respect to the producer who found and flipped the sample first.

 If you want to find great sampling material that hasn’t already been sampled, you’ll need to be patient.
 Try hunting for music offline for a better chance of finding something unique.
+Alternatively, use a service like Crate Stash to find obscure digging spots online for rare records.

 2. Narrow your search criteria